 Childhood Anxiety Help

-Help for an anxious child, from a pediatrician of 45 years
+Help for an anxious child, from a pediatrician of 40 years

 Childhood anxiety has become one of the most common reasons parents reach out.
-After forty-five years in pediatrics, I can tell you that anxiety in children is highly treatable when it is approached calmly and consistently.
+After forty years in pediatrics, I can tell you that anxiety in children is highly treatable when it is approached calmly and consistently.
 The earlier the right support arrives, the faster anxiety responds.

 What I can help with